eclipse-edc/Connector/CONTRIBUTING.md

 In addition to the contribution guideline made available in the [Eclipse project handbook](https://www.eclipse.org/projects/handbook/#contributing) we would appreciate if your pull request applies to the following points:

-* Always apply the following copyright header to specific files in your work, attach the following boilerplate declaration, replacing the fields enclosed by curly brackets "{}" with your own identifying information.
+* Always apply the following copyright header to specific files in your work replacing the fields enclosed by curly brackets "{}" with your own identifying information.
 (Don't include the curly brackets!)
 Enclose the text in the appropriate comment syntax for the file format.

     ```text